WillJRoper/mega/README.md

 # MEGA
-MErger Graph Algorithm: A robust but simple halo finder and merger graph builder with functionality to deconstruct graphs into merger trees.
+## MErger Graph Algorithm: A robust halo finder and merger graph construction algorithm.

+Initial detailing of the algorithm can be found in the MEGA paper: https://arxiv.org/abs/2003.01187

-DOCS TO COME (WIP)
+DOCS TO COME (VERY SOON)